Scenario-Convert Tool

 Calculate X alternative routes from point A to point B:

-If start and end point are given and --max-number-of-routes X is passed, where X is a positive integer, scenario-convert calculates multiple routes between the points, with a maximum of X alternatives.
-It is not guaranteed, that X routes are calculated.
+If start and end point are given and --max X is passed, where X is a positive integer, scenario-convert calculates multiple routes between the points, with a maximum of X alternatives.
+It is not guaranteed that X routes are calculated.

 3. View all routes in a database:

-View routes in a database by using the follwing call:
+View routes in a database by using the following call:

 ▶️ Import height information to existing MOSAIC scenario

-Importing height information into the database can be done with the argument --srtm2db.
-It requires a SRTM file, whose elevation data is then written to the nodes of an existing database.
+Importing height information into the database can be done with the command database import along with the --elevation option.
+It optionally accepts an SRTM file, whose elevation data is then written to the nodes of an existing database.

 An example call would look like this: